Complete Guide 2026 · 12 min read

 Questions to Ask Before Signing

-If they only track meetings booked, not pipeline created, they're optimizing the wrong metric.
+• "What's the meeting-to-opportunity conversion rate?" — If they only track meetings booked, they're optimizing the wrong metric.

 Best for: Companies with sales leadership capacity and a 6+ month timeline.

-Hiring a full-time SDR (Sales Development Representative) or BDR (Business Development Representative) gives you control.
+Hiring a full-time SDR or BDR gives you control.
 They're your employee, embedded in your culture, focused solely on your product.

 The Reality